oroinc/documentation/backend/security/index.rst

-:title: Security Settings in OroCommerce, OroCRM, OroPlatform 4.1
+:title: Security Capabilities in OroCommerce, OroCRM, OroPlatform

 .. meta::
    :description: Guidance on security settings and access levels configuration for the backend developers